strapi/documentation/docusaurus/docs/user-docs/features/data-management.md

 ## Usage

-The Data Management system is CLI-based only, meaning any import, export, or transfer command should be executed from the terminal.
+The Data Management system is CLI-based only, meaning any import, export, or transfer command must be executed from the terminal.
 Exhaustive documentation for each command is accessible from the following pages:

 <CustomDocCardsWrapper>
 <CustomDocCard icon="terminal" title="Import" description="Learn how to import data into a Strapi instance." link="/dev-docs/data-management/import"/>